ConduceInc/vagrant-gsauth/README.md

 ## Usage

-vagrant-s3auth will automatically sign requests for S3 URLs
+vagrant-gsauth will automatically sign requests for GS URLs

 ```
-s3://bucket.example.com/path/to/metadata
+gs://bucket/path/to/metadata
 ```

-with your AWS access key.
+with your Google Cloud Application Credentials.

-This means you can host your team's sensitive, private boxes on S3, and use your developers' existing AWS credentials to securely grant access.
+This means you can host your team's sensitive, private boxes in Google Storage, and use your developers' existing Google credentials to securely grant access.

 If you've already got your credentials stored in the standard environment
 variables: